slazav/addphoto/Readme.md

 *  `h|help`            -- print help message
 *  `v|verbose:1`       -- be verbose

-Init mode.

-*  `I|init` --
-  INIT MODE.
-In this mode a new source file is created with all images located in the image folder.
-Then the normal mode is started.
+*  `I|init=s`          -- INIT MODE.
+Create a new source file.
+Argument is a folder with photos.
-*  `J|init_only` --
-  INIT MODE.
-Same as --init, but exit after creating the source file.
+*  `J|init_only`       -- Same, but stop after creating the source file, do not make html.
 *  `T|init_tsort:1`    -- init mode: sort photos by time
 *  `d|init_days:1`     -- init mode: add day headers
 *  `r|init_rec:1`      -- init mode: find files recursively
 *  `w|init_width=i`    -- init mode: max page width
 *  `init_img_mask=s`   -- init mode: regular expression for finding filenames with images.
                           Default: `(.jpe?g$)|(.png$)|(.tiff?$)|(.gif)$`

-Dump mode.
-Read a file and print different information.
-This could be useful for collecting meta information from texts (if it is defined with `\def` command), or for debugging.

-*  `dump_opts:1`       -- DUMP options and exit
+*  `O|opts:1`          -- Read file, print options and exit
-*  `dump_defs:1`       -- DUMP definitions and exit
+*  `D|defs:1`          -- Read file, dum definitions and exit
-*  `dump_inp:1`        -- DUMP input files and exit
-*  `expand=s`          -- expand a string using variables defined in the file
+*  `E|expand=s`        -- expand a string using variables defined in the file and exit

-Cleanup mode:

 *  `C|cleanup`         -- CLEANUP MODE: remove unused files and exit
 *  `f|force:1`         -- cleanup mode: do not ask before deleting files
 *  `dryrun:1`          -- cleanup mode: do not delete files

-Folders and output file
+Folders and files

-*  `D|imgdir=s` -- image dir, relative to source file location, default: input file name without last extension.
+*  `imgdir=s`        -- image dir, relative to source file location, default: input file name without last extension.
 * `c|cfg=s` -- Configuration file name.
 This is used to read some options before reading the input file.
 If empty, then `addphoto.cfg` or `addphoto/addphoto.cfg` is used.
 The file should contain lines in the